-- Name of co-authors, highest educational degree, department and institutional affiliation, and e-mail addresses.
+Author Information: name, highest educational degree, department and institutional affiliation, and contact information

-- Abstract describing the research (500-word maximum).
-The abstract should include a statement of the problem, description of the subjects, method and procedure, results and conclusion.
+Abstract describing the research (250-word maximum).
+The abstract should include a statement of the problem, description of methods (e.g., participants, measures, and procedures), results and discussion.

 Abstract Review, Selection, and Status Notification

 All submissions will be reviewed and evaluated by members of the Program Committee.
-Submitters will be notified of the acceptance (or rejection) by July 20th, 2018.
-Only the person who submits the poster will receive correspondence relating to the submission.
-It will be that person’s responsibility to notify the co-presenters of status and details.
-First author must confirm acceptance of conference attendance by August 10th, 2018 at 11:59PM CDT.
+The first authors will be notified of the status of the submission by July 29, 2019.
+It will be the first author’s responsibility to notify the co-authors of the status and details.

 May 31, 2019 at 11:59PM CDT = Online Abstract Submission Closes